SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 Matt Herper reports that Peter Marks, the head of FDA CBER, wanted to establish two facts for the VRBPAC:
 1. _Unmet medical need:_  There is, in fact, significant harm to kids, especially from the Delta variant.
-In ages 5-11 there have been 1.9 million infections, 8300 hospitalizations (1/3 ICU admissions), 2500 cases of MIS-C (multisystem inflammatory syndrome in children; summary: you don't want your kids to get it), and over 100 deaths.
-That makes COVID-19 one of the top 10 causes of death in ages 5-11 for this period.
+In ages 5 &ndash; 11 there have been 1.9 million infections, 8300 hospitalizations (1/3 ICU admissions), 2500 cases of MIS-C (multisystem inflammatory syndrome in children; summary: you don't want your kids to get it), and over 100 deaths.
+That makes COVID-19 one of the top 10 causes of death in ages 5 &ndash; 11 for this period.
 And of course, it has impacts on school closure.
 2. _Mandates:_ Mandates are out of scope for this committee; other bodies will decide that.
 Just medical need, safety, and efficacy are on the table today.